 - Get your flatmates together to clean the communal areas.
 You will need to:

 - clean all surfaces, the inside of cupboards, the oven and the microwave;

 - defrost and clean the fridge-freezer.

-- If you have a bike, remove it from the bike storage area.
+- If you have a bike, you must remove it from the bike storage area.
 The University will remove abandoned bikes from within and around University property as part of the Abandoned Bicycle Policy.

 - Have a final trip to your post locker, as any unclaimed post will not be retained.